PSImera/Yandex.practicum.ds/README.md

         </tr>
         <tr>
             <td rowspan=2><a href="https://github.com/PSImera/Yandex.practicum.ds/blob/main/project_sprint_13_linalg">project_sprint_13_linalg</a></td>
-            <td><b>Protection of personal data of clients</b><br>A data transformation method has been developed to protect the data of clients of the insurance company "Hot Potol" so that it would be difficult to restore personal information from them, and the quality of machine learning models would not deteriorate and the correctness of its operation was substantiated</td>
+            <td><b>Protection of sensitive personal data of clients</b><br>A data transformation method was developed to protect the data of the clients of the insurance company "Hot Potol", so that it would be difficult to reconstruct personal information from them without harming the quality of machine learning models and maintaining their correctness</td>
             <td rowspan=2 align="center">python, pandas, numpy, matplotlib.pyplot, sklearn, linear algebra</td>
         </tr>
         <tr>